 If you plan to work in agriculture or tourism as a seasonal worker, you can apply for a quota permit, granted only if labor demand cannot be fulfilled by the local workforce.
-The maximum duration is six months, and the application is submitted by the employer.
-Certain seasonal workers who are employed for harvesting, for example, can be granted a permit for a maximum of six weeks
+The maximum duration is generally six months, can be extended to nine months and the application is submitted by the employer.
+Certain seasonal workers who are employed for harvesting, for example, can be granted a permit for a maximum of six weeks.